vedp2003/NBA-Salary-Prediction/README.md

 2. Integrated sliders and dropdowns for real-time input of player stats.
 3. Displayed predicted salaries using the best-performing Random Forest Regressor model.
 4. Enhanced user accessibility with visual styling, animations, and responsiveness for mobile devices.
-5. This is deployed using Heroku.
-Here is the link:
+5. This is deployed using Render.
+Here is the link: https://nba-salary-prediction.onrender.com/

 ---